uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 It appears the PS4 controller does not automatically reconnect if I power cycle the RPi, like it usually would on my laptop.
 It would be annoying to have to access the RPi and SSH to connect the joystick every time I wanted to control the Quadruped.
 The goal is to be able to power-on and control it with the joystick pretty much immediately.
 Adding another step on the roadmap to find out if I can change this boot-up behavior.

 Turns out I can rectify this by simply running a **trust \[MAC Address\]** command in the bluetooth control mode…

+### July 5th, 2022

+Just found out about a 3A, Synchronous Step-Down Converter IC from work (RT8299ZQW) with good input and output ranges!
+I didn't know they made them this small!
+Seems like the perfect chip for my power regulation needs, and is bringing me closer to a PCB redesign.
+I'd need to learn more about PCB SMDs and how I could get a PCB reflow operation going at home...